Trump took out 30-year loan on $18.5 million home in 2018

 The financial disclosures are mandated by law and offer a peek into the president’s sprawling finances.

 Unlike all other modern presidents, Trump has refused to release his tax returns, which would offer a clearer picture of how much money he is bringing in.

+Democrats in Congress are working to try to obtain a copy of Trump’s income tax returns, but so far the administration has resisted demands.

 The disclosures give a glimpse of the number of properties he and his businesses own.

 Last year in May, Trump’s disclosure form made public for the first time that he repaid more than $100,000 to former personal attorney Michael Cohen, who had paid hush money to porn star Stormy Daniels about an affair she alleges to have had years before with the president.